openbroadcaster/openbroadcaster.github.io/advanced.md

 rtl_test -t
 ~~~~

-The FM signal may be streamed over TCP to allow remote monitoring of the broadcast signal, using the [rtl_tcp utility] (http://sdr.osmocom.org/trac/wiki/rtl-sdr#Usage), where host_ip is the IP address of the host:
+The FM signal may be streamed over TCP to allow remote monitoring of the broadcast signal, using the [rtl_tcp utility](http://sdr.osmocom.org/trac/wiki/rtl-sdr#Usage), where host_ip is the IP address of the host:

 ~~~~
 rtl_tcp -a host_ip